tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 constrained clients to negotiate a lower record size.
 However, `max_fragment_length` suffers from several design problems (see {{mfl-bad}}).

+A smaller protected record size is just one of many problems that a constrained implementation might need to address.
+The `max_fragment_length` extension only addresses the memory allocation problem, it does not address limits of code size, or processing and bandwidth capacity.

 This document defines a `record_size_limit` extension ({{max-record}}).
 This extension replaces `max_fragment_length` {{!RFC6066}}, which this document deprecates.
 This extension is valid in all versions of TLS.